-- Ascribe to the principle of not harming people; - That sexual harassment, gender-based violence (GBV), sexual exploitation and abuse (SEA) will not be tolerated.
-All workers under the project will adopt a code of conduct and all workers will sign and will be informed on Code of Conduct provisions; - That discrimination will not be tolerated in the workplace; - The employment of project workers will be based on the principle of equal opportunity and fair treatment, and there will be no discrimination with respect to any aspects of the employment relationship, such as recruitment and hiring, compensation (including wages and benefits), working conditions and terms of employment; - Given that there are direct workers under PIU, the PIU will adapt and receive training on Code of Conducts as well as on OHS measures required under ESS2; - That there is compliance with the laws of the Countries at all times; - Compliance with the Environmental and Social Framework (ESF)of the Bank, including the Environment and Social Standard (ESS2) on Labour and Working Conditions; - That all health and safety measures are adhered to as laid out under World Bank's Environmental and Social Standards (ESS2) on Labour and Working Conditions and for on Community Health and Safety.
+- Ascribe to the principle of not harming people. - That sexual harassment, sexual exploitation and abuse and sexual harassment (SEA/SH) will not be tolerated.
+All workers under the project will sign and be informed on Code of Conduct provisions. - That discrimination will not be tolerated in the workplace. - The employment of project workers will be based on the principle of equal opportunity, and fair treatment, and there will be no discrimination with respect to any aspects of the employment relationship, such as recruitment and hiring, compensation (including wages and benefits), working conditions and terms of employment. - The PIU will adapt and receive training on the Code ofConduct and OHS measures required under ESS2. - Compliance with the laws of SVG. - That all health and safety measures are adhered to as laid out under World Bank's Environmentaland Social Standards (ESS2) on Labor and Working Conditions and for on Community Health and Safety.

-6.5 Dissemination and Awareness
+7.4.
+Dissemination and Awareness

-The OSH policy will be disseminated to all project workers and stakeholders.
+The OSH policy will be disseminated to all project workers.
 The information will be disseminated in various formats including an adapted and summarized version.
-There will also be sensitization on the Code of Conduct.
+There will also besensitization on the Code of Conduct.

-7. AGE OF EMPLOYMENT
+8. AGE OF EMPLOYMENT